 My argument here offers a new perspective on Arendt’s early vision of the political.
 In many works, Arendt is a thinker of the political sphere - not of individuality or of individual political actions.
-She is focused on analyzing, examining, and explaining the principles of the political, especially ideals of active citizenship and civic engagements, rather the actions of individual agents.
+She is focused on analyzing, examining, and explaining the principles of the political, especially ideals of active citizenship and civic engagements, rather than the actions of individual agents.
 Yet, her early work on the pariah highlights a different vision as it illustrates the role of the outcast in the construction of plurality.
-To clarify, Arendt’s ideal of plurality is usually seen a fact, a basic quality of the political.
-It grounds Arendt’s vision of the healthy political environment.
-To five one example, recently, Judith Butler in Parting Ways (2012) discussed the ideal of plurality in the context of contemporary criticism of Zionism.
+To clarify, Arendt’s ideal of plurality is usually seen as a fact, a basic quality of the political.
+It is the foundation of Arendt’s vision of the healthy political environment.
+For example, Judith Butler in Parting Ways (2012) recently discussed the ideal of plurality in the context of contemporary criticism of Zionism.
 In her analysis of Arendt, Butler focused on what she terms co-habitation.
-Co-habitation, to explain, is a principal political fact according to which we all essential share a land and live one next to the other, which in Butler’s work explains the demand for a binational state in Israel.
-Shortly put, since we all in a position of plurality and co-habit the land, Butler claims with Arendt, nation-state, which aims to unify the political under one nation, is a categorical mistake, a sort of perversion of the political.
+Co-habitation, to explain, is a principal political fact according to which we all essentially share a land and live next to one another, which in Butler’s work explains the demand for a binational state in Israel.
+In brief, since we are all in a position of plurality and cohabit the land, Butler claims with Arendt that the nation-state, which aims to unify the political under one nation, is a categorical mistake, a sort of perversion of the political.
 In Butler’s strong words, “for Arendt, one reason why genocide is radically impermissible is that, in fact, we have no choice with whom to cohabit the earth.
 That diverse population always precedes us; it is always plural, multilingual, and spatially distributed.
 There is no one part of the population that can claim the earth for itself.
 To do so is to enter into a policy of genocide.”
-What is interesting here is that co-habitation informs the logic of a healthy political system, or more generally, that the fact of co-habitation, that is that we are essentially always next to each other, always in a condition of diversity, is for Butler’s Arendt an indisputable fact of human existence that grounds the possibility of the political.
+What is interesting here is that cohabitation informs the logic of a healthy political system.
+More generally, the fact of cohabitation (or the fact that we essentially live alongside one another, in a constant condition of diversity) is for Butler’s Arendt an indisputable fact of human existence that reinforces the possibility of the political.
 Plurality is the ontological foundation for a shared human reality.

-My analysis, however, focuses on Arendt’s earlier formulation of the political vis-à-vis her work on the pariah, where she focuses on outcast individuals and their political role.
+My analysis, however, focuses on Arendt’s earlier formulation of the political vis-à-vis her work on the pariah, where she is concerned with outcast individuals and their political role.
 Her work at this stage suggests that plurality is an achievement, not a fact.
-As Arendt personally experienced, the political is at a constant danger of destruction - in Arendt’s political philosophy, this translates to the danger of homogeneity which she identified in authoritarian regimes.
-The pariah seems to be the solution for this danger.
-The political needs the heresy of the pariah—there needs to be one who refuses, who breaks down the uniformity of the majority—so that plurality would be essentially possible.
-Plurality is safeguarded by the pariah’s resistance; by freedom fighters like Heine and Lazare.
+As Arendt personally experienced, the political is in constant danger of destruction - in Arendt’s political philosophy, this translates as the danger of homogeneity which she identified in authoritarian regimes.
+The pariah seems to offer the solution to this danger.
+The political needs the heresy of the pariah—there needs to be one who refuses, who breaks down the uniformity of the majority—so that plurality is essentially possible.
+Plurality is safeguarded by the pariah’s resistance, by freedom fighters like Heine and Lazare.
 In Arendt’s work, the figure of the heretic is thus foundational to the political.
 A robust and flourishing political system needs to be founded on plurality.
 The pariah—as a figure of heresy which fights for the possibility of otherness, and indeed for the possibility of individuality—promises this plurality.

-In what follows, I examine the implications of Arendt’s model of heresy to her criticism of Zionism and explore important similarity between her model of the pariah and Franz Rosenzweig’s ideal of Jewish alienation from world and history.
+In what follows, I examine the implications of Arendt’s model of heresy for her criticism of Zionism and explore the important similarities between her model of the pariah and Franz Rosenzweig’s ideal of Jewish alienation from the world and from history.

-D / Arendt’s Pariah, Judaism, Zionism
+D) Arendt’s Pariah, Judaism, and Zionism